 Value-at-risk is defined as the loss level that will not be exceeded with a certain confidence level during a certain period of time.
-For example, if a bank's 10-day 99% VAR is $3 million, there is considered to be only a 1% chance that losses will exceed $3 million in 10 days.
-If we are going to use one measure to describe the risk in a particular situation, is VAR the best choice?
+For example, if a bank's 10-day 99% VAR is $3 million, there is considered to be only a 1% chance that losses will exceed \$3 million in 10 days.
+If we are going to use one measure describing the risk in a particular situation, is VAR the best choice?
 One problem with VAR is that, when used in an attempt to limit the risks taken by a trader, it can lead to undesirable results.

 The problem here is summarised in figures 1 and 2.
 The figures show the probability distribution for the gain or loss on a portfolio over a specified period of time.
 Both portfolios have the same VAR.
-However, the portfolio in figure 2 is much riskier that the portfolio in figure 1 because potential losses are much greater.
+However, the portfolio in figure 2 is much riskier that the portfolio in figure 1 because potential losses are much larger.

 A measure that produces better incentives for traders than VAR is expected shortfall.
 This is also sometimes referred to as conditional VAR, or tail loss.
 Where VAR asks the question 'how bad can things get?', expected shortfall asks 'if things do get bad, what is our expected loss?'.

 Expected shortfall, like VAR, is a function of two parameters: N (the time horizon in days) and X% (the confidence level).
 It is the expected loss during an N-day period, conditional that the loss is greater than the Xth percentile of the loss distribution.
 For example, with X = 99 and N = 10, the expected shortfall is the average amount that is lost over a 10-day period, assuming that the loss is greater than the 99th percentile of the loss distribution.
 Clearly, the expected shortfall is much higher in figure 2 than figure 1.